Below is information from AP Summer Institute workshops that were held in August 2014. Please stay tuned for next year's lineup.

-The workshop is intended for new AP Biology teachers and will cover the material necessary to successful teach AP Biology and promote student achievement.
-Topics covered will include the AP Biology Curriculum Framework, exam, recommended labs, content updates, course syllabus, inquiry labs, free response questions and materials for the course.
-Participants will be given the opportunity to develop their syllabus and their course during the workshop.
+The workshop was intended for new AP Biology teachers and covered the material necessary to successful teach AP Biology and promote student achievement.
+Topics covered included the AP Biology Curriculum Framework, exam, recommended labs, content updates, course syllabus, inquiry labs, free response questions and materials for the course.
+Participants were given the opportunity to develop their syllabus and their course during the workshop.

 - Share hints for improving student achievement

 - Learn how to incorporate inquiry into the AP Biology curriculum

 - Perform selected Lab investigations and share ideas for implementing these labs

 - Receive suggestions on how to develop and/or revise an AP Biology course